snd-sweden/national-pid-recommendations-for-research/pid/landscape-analysis/publications.md

 An ISSN (International Standard Serial Number) identifies a serial publication, such as an academic journal or book series.
 It is an 8-digit number prefixed with `ISSN:`, such as `ISSN:1234-5678` or `eISSN:` for electronic versions, e.g. `eISSN:1234-5678`.

-In Sweden, ISSN identifiers for research publications may be [assigned by The Royal Library (KB)](https://www.kb.se/isbn-och-utgivning/issn-.html).
+In Sweden, ISSN identifiers for research publications may be [assigned by the National Library of Sweden (KB)](https://www.kb.se/isbn-och-utgivning/issn-.html).

 ## Bibliographic database indexing identifiers
 These are not identifiers for the digital publications themselves, but for bibliographic entries in databases describing the publications.
 Since they are providing further details on the actual publication, they may sometimes be used in reference entries.